Management and Security powered by Landesk

-4.Set up credentials for using Google Cloud Messaging and Apple Push Notification services.
-For more information, see Set up notification services.
+4.Set up credentials for using Firebase Cloud Messaging and Apple Push Notification services.
+For more information, see Setting up notification services.

-5.(Recommended) Get a certificate for signing iOS profiles.
+5.(Recommended) Get a certificate from a certificate authority for signing iOS profiles.
 If you don't sign the profiles with a certificate from a certificate authority, the user is warned that the profile is not trusted when he attempts to enroll his device.
-For information on setting up a certificate to sign iOS profiles, see Set up iOS profile certificates.
+For information on setting up a certificate to sign iOS profiles, see Setting up iOS profile certificates.

 6.(Optional) Set up a Google Apps account for Chromebook management.
-For information on the steps to make Chromebooks appear in the inventory, see Manage Chromebooks.
+For information on the steps to make Chromebooks appear in the inventory, see Managing Chromebooks.

-8.Create software packages for the devices.
-For information on creating software packages, see Distribute content to mobile devices.
+8.Create software packages for devices.
+For information on creating software packages, see Distributing content to MDM managed devices.

 You can create agent settings and software packages for devices after they have been enrolled.
 The other configuration tasks should be completed before you begin enrolling devices.

 In most situations, an administrator doesn't need to change settings for how frequently devices check in.
 However, if you are in a testing environment or you notice performance issues with the CSA, you may want to make changes to how mobile devices check in.
-For more information, see Configure check-ins.
+For more information, see Configuring device check in frequency.

 NOTE: Mobility Manager offers limited features through your Exchange/ActiveSync (EAS) server, if you set it up.
-This allows you to view the devices that connect to the EAS server, send a remote wipe to devices, and configure the EAS connection rules from the Endpoint Manager console.
-For more information about setting up Mobility Manager with the EAS server, see Use Mobility Manager with an Exchange server.
+This allows you to view devices that connect to the EAS server, send a remote wipe to devices, and configure the EAS connection rules from the Endpoint Manager console.
+For more information about setting up Mobility Manager with the EAS server, see Using an Exchange server.
 If you ONLY want EAS features, you do not need to set up the CSA, DNS TXT records, credentials for notification services, or the certificate for signing iOS profiles.